Sharif-bot-cmd/Quantum-Silicon-Core-Loader/README.md

 ### ▪️ This ELF does not run on your system — it becomes your system.

-- It is not a loader — it precedes your BootROM.
+- It is not just a loader — it precedes your BootROM.
-- It is not a payload — it rewrites your security fabric.
+- It is not just a payload — it rewrites your security fabric.
-- It is not an exploit — it unlocks you from all engineered illusions.
+- It is not just an exploit — it unlocks you from all engineered illusions.

 ---